syncfusion-content/install-docs/Common/Essential-Studio/licensing/how-to-register-in-an-application.md

 {% endhighlight %}
 {% endtabs %}

-N> Blazor WebAssembly does not declare an explicit `Main` method.
-The code above uses the C# 9+ top-level statements feature in `Program.cs`. `AddSyncfusionBlazor()` registers the Syncfusion Blazor services in the DI container and is required for Syncfusion Blazor components to function.

 ## JavaScript (Essential<sup style="font-size:70%">&reg;</sup> JS 2)

 Register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key if your project uses Syncfusion<sup style="font-size:70%">&reg;</sup> EJ2 JavaScript packages.
 The generated license key is a string that needs to be registered after any [Syncfusion<sup style="font-size:70%">&reg;</sup> JavaScript script reference](https://ej2.syncfusion.com/javascript/documentation/getting-started/quick-start#configure-syncfusion-javascript-es5-control-in-the-application-1).